These lime shortbread bars have a tangy lime curd layer over a buttery and melt-in-the-mouth shortbread base.

 Serving and storing

-Once baked, cool the lime squares to room temperature, then refrigerate for at least an hour before slicing.
-Dust powdered sugar over the top at the time of serving.
+Once baked, cool to room temperature on a wire rack, then refrigerate for at least an hour before slicing.

-Store lime bars, covered, in the refrigerator for up to 2 weeks or freeze the lime bars for up to three months.
+Store lime squares in an airtight container in the refrigerator for up to 2 weeks or freeze the lime bars for up to three months.

 Related recipes